epinowcast/epinowcast/README.md

 ### Bringing it all together: Fitting the model

-We now fit the model using the [“No-U-Turn Sampler Markov Chain Monte Carlo” method](https://mc-stan.org/docs/reference-manual/hamiltonian-monte-carlo.html).
+We can now fit the model using the [“No-U-Turn Sampler Markov chain Monte Carlo” method](https://mc-stan.org/docs/reference-manual/hamiltonian-monte-carlo.html).
 This is a type of Hamiltonian Monte Carlo (HMC) algorithm and is the core fitting method used by `cmdstan`.
 The NUTS MCMC method is efficient, automatically tunes its own parameters and is robust to correlations between parameters, making it fast and effective at generating samples from the posterior distribution.
-We specfiy fitting options here using `enw_fit_opts()` (note these options are tuned for speed and may not be appropriate for many real world use cases), we also pass our preprocessed data (`pobs`), our pre-compiled model (`model`), and our model modules (`expectation_module`, `reference_module`, and `report_module`) to `epinowcast` where they are combined and used to fit the model.
+We specify fitting options using `enw_fit_opts()` (note that the settings shown here are tuned for speed and may not be appropriate for many real world use cases).
+We also pass our preprocessed data (`pobs`), our pre-compiled model (`model`), and our model modules (`expectation_module`, `reference_module`, and `report_module`) to `epinowcast`, where they are combined and used to fit the model.

 ``` r
 options(mc.cores = 2)